Apply the finite mixture model (FMM) after Galbraith (2005) to a given De distribution

 The stacked graphics::barplot shows the proportion of each component (in

-per cent) calculated by the FFM.
+per cent) calculated by the FMM.
 The last plot shows the achieved BIC scores

-and maximum log-likelihood estimates for each iteration of k.
+and maximum log-likelihood estimates for each value of k.

 How to cite